donzef/image-streamer-linux/artifact-bundles/README.md

 Didactic-Linux-MultiDistro-Artifact-Bundle-V0.2-FDZ

-* Automatic copy of the grubx64.efi bootloader in the /EFI/BOOT UEFI directory (Mount-and-Validate-General-FDZ Plan Script).
+* Automatic copy of the grubx64.efi bootloader in the /EFI/BOOT UEFI directory (Mount-and-Validate-General-FDZ Plan Script) when OS is CentOS.

 Didactic-Linux-MultiDistro-Artifact-Bundle-V0.1-FDZ